 In endemic countries, podoconiosis is often misdiagnosed and there are often misconceptions about the causes, prevention and treatment of podoconiosis59.
 Therefore, formative research to understand these misconceptions and service barriers is important to develop tailored messages and behavioural change and social mobilization strategies.
 Integration of clear, compelling information on podoconiosis into medical, nursing and paramedical curricula will be vital in equipping the next generation of healthcare professionals.

-Implementation research assessing the integration and scale-up of a holistic package of care – including physical health, mental health and psychosocial care – into routine health services for patients with podoconiosis, LF and leprosy is ongoing.
+Well-designed implementation research is required to understand how best to integrate podoconiosis interventions into the health system.
+Implementation research assessing the integration and scale-up of a holistic package of care – including physical health, mental health and psychosocial care – into routine health services for patients with podoconiosis, LF and leprosy is ongoing in northern Ethiopia.
 The study involves the development of a comprehensive holistic care package, a pilot study conducted in one sub-district, and scale-up of the care package and evaluation in regard to coverage, implementation and economic outcomes (Semrau M, Ahmed OA, Deribe K, Mengiste A et al, manuscript submitted).
 Rehabilitation services to address the physical and mental health needs of people with podoconiosis are also important.
 Designing minimum mental health service packages that can be integrated within the morbidity management package is also a priority.

 The development of a framework and tools for surveillance, monitoring and evaluation with key programme level indicators is important.
-Implementation research comparing active surveillance based on environmental, behavioural and climatic risk factors with mandatory passive surveillance is also necessary.
+Implementation research on active surveillance based on environmental, behavioural and climatic risk factors and mandatory passive surveillance is also necessary.
 From the patient side, behavioural change to encourage early presentation for treatment screening will be important.
 Given the strong heritability of susceptibility to podoconiosis, a family-based approach to interventions targeting those with a family history may be an important entry point.
 The use of schools-based programmes for health education and to initiate early shoe wearing must be tested.
 Research linked to implementation of programmes and challenges that programmes face as they mature requires social science involvement to improve coverage and adherence.

 Global level guidance by the WHO is required in terms of what type of intervention and service-delivery modalities are appropriate, based on endemicity level.
 In high burden areas, community-level interventions will be essential.
 Thus, guidance on the threshold for developing community-level service provision is important.
 In low prevalence settings, intensified case management services integrated within primary health care are sufficient.
 Supplies required for morbidity management should be included in the essential drug and medical supply lists of endemic countries to stimulate resource mobilization, procurement and distribution.
 The global economic costs of intervention should also be estimated to build a strong case for investment.